knkasa/Clustering/README.md

 # Cluster analysis
 k-means, Hierarchical, and DBSCAN methods will be tested.
   For Hierarchical, there are four linkage.
-Check all of them.
-  For DBSCAN, need to determine eps.
+  For DBSCAN, need to determine eps(distance).

 Run as
 ```